-Applications for the 2023 Graduate Interconnect, GIC, Peer Mentor positions will open in November 2023.
+Applications for the 2023 Graduate Interconnect, GIC, Peer Mentor positions are open and will close on December 19, 2022.
 Graduate students from all disciplines and backgrounds are encouraged to apply.
 We encourage all applicants who have not already completed the Mentor Excellence Certificate Program with the GPSRC to do so during the Fall, Winter, or Spring quarter as this is a requirement for all GIC Peer Mentors.
 Contact the International Student Support Officer for more information on this position.

-Applications for the 2023 Graduate Interconnect, GIC, Peer Mentor positions will open in November 2023.
+Applications for the 2023 Graduate Interconnect, GIC, Peer Mentor positions are open and will close on December 19, 2022.
 The below application is designed for those that have already completed one year of service to GIC in any previous year.
 If you have any questions, please reach out to the International Student Support Officer for more information.

 Applications for the 2023 Graduate Interconnect Lead Peer Mentors are open until 4 pm, November 4, 2023.
 This position was previously known as a Senior Peer Mentor.
 All applicants must have completed one year as a Graduate Interconnect Peer Mentor to be eligible for this position.
 This position will begin in January 2023 and complete in December 2023.
 Additional information is available on the application.